 Stand by until the iTunes restore operation completes.

-Restoring iPhone data after iOS 7 update is a straight-forward procedure provided that you recently backed up the iPhone via either iTunes or iCloud.
+Restoring iPhone data after iOS 7 or iOS 8 update is a straight-forward procedure provided that you recently backed up your iPhone.